jpuente/almanac/ephemeris/README.md

    to a Solar System barycentric reference frame.

-   The function `Barycentric_State` gives the value of the state vector of a celestial body at a given Julian date.
+   The function `Barycentric_State` gives the value of the state vector of a celestial body at a given Julian date with respect to the barycenter of the solar system.

+   The function `Heliocentric_State`  gives the value of the state vector of a celestial body at a given Julian date with respect to the barycenter of the Sun.

 ### Data